SkidRunner/MiKandi_Billing_Android-SDK/README.md

 MiKandi in-app library v1.0.4

 v1.0.5
 - Added gradle build file
 - added gradlew and gradlew.bat for easy build
+- Removed duplicate files, the result of Mike's poor merging abilities

 v1.0.4
 - Added connectivity check to each library query that requires a network connection.